The Hidden Dangers of Water

 ABC Network News: “U.S. Industries…generate some 88,000,000 pounds of toxic wastes a year, 90 percent of which, the E.PA. estimates, are improperly disposed.”

-The New York Times, June 2, 1995: “More than 1 in 5 Americans unknowingly drink tap water polluted with feces, radiation or other contaminants…Nearly 1,000 deaths each year and at least 400,000 cases of waterborne illness may be attributed to contaminated water.”
+The New York Times: “More than 1 in 5 Americans unknowingly drink tap water polluted with feces, radiation or other contaminants…Nearly 1,000 deaths each year and at least 400,000 cases of waterborne illness may be attributed to contaminated water. .”

-Houston Chronicle, June 2, 1995:T “The parasite [cryptosporidium] that killed more than 100 people in Milwaukee two years ago has been found in drinking water systems that serve 45 million people…”
+Houston Chronicle: “The parasite [cryptosporidium] that killed more than 100 people in Milwaukee a few years ago has been found in drinking water systems that serve 45 million people…”

-U.S. News & World Report, June 26, 1995: “Some individuals, federal officials said last week, should not drink water straight from the tap because a disease causing parasite can slip right through many municipal water treatment systems.”
+U.S. News & World Report: “Some individuals, federal officials said last week, should not drink water straight from the tap because a disease causing parasite can slip right through many municipal water treatment systems.”

-The Washington Post, June 2, 1995: “Federal statutes do not require municipal water authorities to clean cryptosporidium from water reservoirs.”
+The Washington Post: “Federal statutes do not require municipal water authorities to clean cryptosporidium from water reservoirs.”

-With over 70,000 chemicals now in use and with the introduction of a 1,000 more each year, drinking water contamination is increasing at an alarming rate.
-According to a leading citizen lobby, North American drinking water has 2,100 toxic chemicals causing cancer, cell mutation, and nervous disorders.
+With over 80,000 chemicals now in use and with the introduction of a 1,000 more each year, drinking water contamination is increasing at an alarming rate.
+According to a leading citizen lobby, U.S. drinking water has 2,300 toxic chemicals causing cancer, cell mutation, and nervous disorders.
 Existing treatment plants were not designed to remove the new toxic chemicals, and the government is slow to regulate the high rate of contamination.
 Responsible citizens are left to educate and protect themselves from the world’s greatest environmental threat – chemically contaminated water.

 Aluminum and Alzheimer’s Disease